elenaIsla/Bars-Beers-Events/README.md

 ## Description

-Describe your project in one/two lines.
+A Web-App though which a user can create bars according to his/her favourite beer bars.

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
+-  **Signup:** As an anon I can sign up in the platform so that I can create bars and check bars according to beer types.
--  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
+-  **Login:** As a user I can login to the platform so that I can create bars and check bars according to beer types.
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Restaurants** As a user I can add a restaurant so that I can share it with the community
+-  **Add Bars** As a user I can add a bar so that I can share it with the community
--  **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat
+-  **List bars/beers/users** As a user I want to see the bars/beers and users
--  **Search Restaurants** As a user I want to search restaurants by name so that I know if it´s already in the platform
+-  **Search bars/beers** As a user I want to search bars and/or beers by name so that I know if it´s already in the platform
+-  **List of reviews** As a user I can see an updated list of the latest reviews.
--  **Add to favorites** As a user I want to add a restaurant to favorite so that I can save the restaurants that I liked the most
+-  **Add to favorites** As a user I want to add a bar to favorite so that I can save the bar that I liked the most
--  **See my favorites** As a user I want to see my favorite restaurantes so that I can see the ones I liked the most
+-  **See my favorites** As a user I want to see my favorite bars so that I can see the ones I liked the most

 ## Backlog

 User profile:
-- see my profile
 - upload my profile picture

-- see other users profile
-- list of events created by the user
-- list events the user is attending
+Bar y review:
+- upload toilets and beers pictures

+Events:
+- Create different events based on beers or bars ("Correbars")

 Geo Location:
-- add geolocation to events when creating
+- add geolocation to bars when creating
-- show event in a map in event detail page
+- show bar in a map in bar detail page
-- show all events in a map in the event list page
+- show all bar in a map in the bar list page

-Homepage:
-- ...

 # Client